cpske/ISP/django/external-configuration.md

 The problems with this are:

-1. Sensitive information is included in code.
-Anyone with access to the application code can steal it.
+1. Anyone with access to this code can **steal sensitive information**.
-2. If committed to Github, anyone on the web can steal the sensitive data and abuse it.
+2. If committed to Github, anyone on the web can steal the info and abuse it.
 3. It's difficult to change.
-For Django, it may be fairly easy, but for other apps (configuration spread over many files) or Java (configuration in Java source code not distributed with the app) it's much harder to change and easy to miss something.
+In Django it may be fairly easy, but for other apps (configuration spread over many files) or Java (configuration in Java source code not distributed with the app) it's much harder to change and easy to miss something.
-4. If you put your Google Cloud, AWS, or Azure credentials into a file committed to Github, you may face a large **credit card bill** when someone steals them and uses your account to do Bitcoin mining.
+4. If you put your Google Cloud, AWS, or Azure credentials into a file on Github, you may face a large **credit card bill** when someone steals them and uses your account for Bitcoin mining.

 ### The Solution